Introduction to PostgreSQL Triggers

 RETURNS trigger AS

-- We can create a trigger function in any language that PostgreSQL supported.
-It will receive data from its calling environment through a special structure called trigger data.
+- We can create a trigger function in any language that PostgreSQL supports.
+It will receive data from its calling environment through a unique trigger data structure.

 - Trigger data contains a set of local variables in the PostgreSQL trigger function.

-The function is defined in the following compatible languages:
+You can define the function in the following compatible languages:

 - PL/pgsql